PhaserEditor2D/script-nodes-basic/README.md

 ## Installing

-Copy the files in the `scripts/` folder and paste them into your project.
+Copy this project folder (or clone the repo) and paste it into your project's `src/` folder.

 ## Summary